SINTEF/Muscade.jl/docs/src/Theory.md

 ## Introduction

-This section presents the theory of how FEM-optimization problems are *defined* or formulated.
+This section presents the theory of how FEM-optimisation problems are *defined* or formulated.
 This is of interest both for the user of a `Muscade`-based application, and for someone implementing new elements to create such an application.

 ## Classes of degrees of freedom